rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Learning Module .md

 Task 2:  Bulk addition of users using PowerShell<br>

 Before running the this task you will need to download and install Powershell V7.2 first.
-In the Lab machine Edge browser search for powershell-7.3.1-win-x64.msi Follow the prompts to downloadd and install <br>
+On the Lab machine Edge browser search for powershell-7.3.1-win-x64.msi Follow the prompts to downloadd and install <br>

 Step 1:  Open the black PowerShell Prompt in the task bar as an administrator <br>

-Step 5:  Open Notepad<br>
+Step 5:  Open PowerShell ISE <br>
-Paste $PwProfile command into notepad <br>
+Paste $PwProfile command into PowerShell ISE <br>
 Replace <Enter a complex password you will> with Pa55w.rd1234<br>
-Copy into Powershell and hit enter<br>
+Click Run<br>

 Step 6:
-Paste the New-MGuser cmdlet into Notepad<br>
+Paste the New-MGuser cmdlet into PowerShell ISE<br>
 Replace the labtenname.com with your tenant name<br>
 Change -usagelocation from "USA" to "US"<br>
-Copy and paste into PoserShell
+Click Run <br>

 ### Exercise 6 - Add a Windows 10 license to a user account